 iOS 15 App Image Customization: A new era of ASO

-Currently, you have one product page per localization, and no ability to “treat” differently paid and organic traffic.
+For years, after only one product page per localization, and no ability to “treat” differently paid and organic traffic, the situation has changed.

-With iOS 15 coming, every ASO team will have the tools to test messaging for organic traffic, and personalize the custom product page for up to 35 audiences.
+With iOS 15, every ASO team will have the tools to test messaging for organic traffic, and personalize the custom product page for up to 35 audiences.

 The teams that’ll be able to leverage these new tools will, scientifically, enjoy much higher growth rates.
 Before, all your traffic landed on one App Store product page, and within that traffic existed many segments that were not enticed by your App Store product page messaging, they dropped and never installed.